"I feel I was one of the lucky ones. I didn’t have any symptoms of pancreatic cancer"

 The Irish Cancer Society deeply values the contribution that volunteers make, and look forward to welcoming applications from those currently cocooning for face-to-face volunteering opportunities when guidance and risk circumstances change.

-Meet Darren Campbell, who is thru-hiking through the Continental Divide Trail (CDT) in memory of his cousin Eugene who was diagnosed with Chronic Lymphocytic Lymphoma (CLL) in 2014.
+Darren Campbell is thru-hiking through the USA's Continental Divide Trail in memory of his cousin Eugene.

 Donegal friends Eileen & Agnes won an international award for their 'virtual marathon' for the Irish Cancer Society